Skip to content

 Tutoring, Workshops, and More

 The Quantitative Student Support department offers graduate tutoring services, creates helpful review workshops, and generally provides supportive academic programs for students in the Marxe School.
 We focus on helping students refine their mathematical and quantitative skills, as they are key components of courses that involve applied statistics, research and analysis, economics, and budgeting.
 Furthermore, it is essential to ensure students are quantitatively literate in an era of growing data importance.
-A key goal is to develop a student’s abilities in critical analysis, so they can find logical and imaginative solutions to new problems, instead of relying on rote memorization of known techniques.
+A key goal is to develop a student’s abilities in critical analysis, so that they can find logical and imaginative solutions to new problems, instead of relying on rote memorization of known techniques.

 Writing support services for graduate students in the Marxe school are available through a partnership with the Bernard L. Schwartz Communication Institute.
 Please reach out to the Assistant Director for Writing in Public and International Affairs, Melina Moore, at Melina.Moore@baruch.CUNY.edu with any questions.